thisisadityapatel/deskgenius/README.md

 To get a local copy of DeskGenius up and running, follow these steps:

 1. Clone this repository: `https://github.com/thisisadityapatel/deskgenius.git`
-2. Navigate to the project directory: `cd desk-genius`
+2. Navigate to the project directory: `cd deskgenius`
 3. Install the dependencies: `yarn install`
 4. Start the development server: `yarn dev`
 5. Open your web browser and visit: `http://localhost:3000`